-Transpersonal psychology (also known as transpersonal counselling) is a humanistic approach to therapy that was developed by American psychologist, Abraham Maslow in the 1960s.
+Transpersonal psychology, also known as transpersonal counselling, was developed by American psychologist, Abraham Maslow in the 1960s.
 The term 'transpersonal' means 'beyond the personal', and this reflects the core aim of the therapy - to explore human growth and help people to discover a deep and more enduring essential self that exists beyond the conditioned ego.

-Transpersonal therapists value wholeness - taking the view that the essential self is a combination of the transpersonal, self-transcendent and spiritual aspects of human experience.
+Transpersonal psychology is a humanistic approach to therapy which values wholeness.
+The essential self is a combination of the transpersonal, self-transcendent and spiritual aspects of human experience.
 All of life's experiences are considered valuable and growth enhancing, and every individual is treated according to their innate striving toward a higher reality.
 Ultimately, in transpersonal psychology healing and growth is approached through recognition of the centrality of self.

 Transpersonal psychology relies heavily on the nature of the therapeutic relationship between therapist and client.
 First and foremost, the therapist must assume the role of an equal to their client and must be completely connected on the level of pure consciousness - sharing the same experience as their client does in therapy.
 This shared consciousness ensures that empathy and insight can take place alongside the therapist's discriminating and analytical stance.